 Have you ever had a wart somewhere on your body or do you have one right now?
 In healthy individuals, about 20 percent of warts clear up within three months, and 60 percent resolve within two years.
 This means that treatment is not always needed, but it’s often desired since warts can be painful, irritating and embarrassing.
 (1) The good news is that there are many treatment options available these days, both conventional and alternative, so if you’re wondering how to get rid of warts, wonder no more.

-One of the best ways to prevent and heal warts is by focusing on immune system boosters like vitamin C and zinc-rich foods and beverages loaded with probiotics, like kefir.
+One of the best ways to prevent and treat warts is by focusing on immune system boosters like vitamin C and zinc-rich foods and beverages loaded with probiotics, like kefir.
 Whether you have warts on your hands, warts on your feet or warts somewhere else on your body, there are ways to rid them naturally.
 Let’s look at how to get rid of warts and keep them away.

 What Are Warts?